ctang415/peri-period-app/README.md

 ### Other notes:
 - Fullcalendarjs used as template for the calendar.
 - Flask with Jinja templates used to handle front-end and routing.
-- SQLLite used for the database through SQLAlchemy.
+- SQLite used for the database through SQLAlchemy.